 Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is included in the name, you can use a heat pump for AC.
-It works by transferring heat instead of making it (the way a furnace does) which is why it also is used as a dual function appliance.
-It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of their efficiency.
-Just look at these two luxury level units from Lennox.
+Although heat is in the name, you can use a heat pump for AC.
+It works by moving heat instead of generating it (unlike furnaces) which is why it can be used as a two way unit.
+It’s true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of energy efficiency.
+Just look at these two top of the line systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioning systems, and the higher the number, the better it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency scale for air conditioning systems, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
 It tells you how efficient the system is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are about equal, if not superior depending on the model you choose.
-The largest difference between them is that heat pumps can also warm up your home while an AC cannot.
+You can tell from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not a little better depending on the AC you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a ACE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have very high electric bills.
-Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+Heat pumps are much more effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+You should speak with a ACE certified HVAC tech who has experience in your area before getting your heart set on a heat pump.
+If the equipment just isn’t right for your home, you could have very high electric bills.
+Once the temperature gets too low, it’s near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

 How does a heat pump stack up against a furnace?

-A furnace is a more powerful heating system and is essential for certain chillier climates.
-That’s because a heat pump has issues when the temperatures hit about 40 degrees Fahrenheit.
-As peculiar as it may sound, during heating season, a heat pump is designed to pull heat from the outdoors and use it to raise the temperature of the inside air.
-Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may work perfectly during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+A furnace is a more robust heating system and is essential for certain cooler climates.
+That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As peculiar as it may seem, during cooler temperatures, a heat pump is purposed to remove heat from the air outside and use it to raise the temperature of the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may work perfectly during the heating season for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a great alternative for specific northern areas, but more land must be available in order to install the necessary piping for a geothermal system.
+In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a great alternative for specific northern regions, but more land must be available in order to install the correct piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up installing a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.

-If you’re not sure which system would work best for you, call Norrell Service Experts to schedule a complimentary in-home quote.
-We are available to answer any and all of your questions to help you make the right decision for your home.
+If you’re not sure which system would work best for you, call Service Experts Heating & Air Conditioning to schedule a complimentary in-home quote.
+We are happy to answer any and all of your questions to make sure you choose the right option for your home.